ikostan/SkyLockAssault/files/docs/Local_CI_Pipeline_for_Godot_Project_using_Docker.md

     You can test interactively:

     ```bash
-    docker run -it --rm -v "$($PWD.Path):/project" sky-lock-assault-pipeline /bin/bash, then check gio --version, kioclient5 --version, and gvfs-trash --version to confirm installations.
+    docker run -it --rm -v "$($PWD.Path):/project" sky-lock-assault-pipeline /bin/bash
+    ```
+    then check: `gio --version`, `kioclient5 --version`, and `gvfs-trash --version` to confirm installations.
 If issues persist, the DirAccess approach should bypass these dependencies.
-    ```

 - **Slow Test Scanning**: The warnings about test suite scanning taking >300ms (e.g., test_settings.gd took 962ms) are normal for complex scenes but indicate potential optimization (e.g., simplify